 Block on Trump's Asylum Ban Upheld by Supreme Court

-A landlord generally has a duty to not only their tenants, but also tenants' guests, and potentially even the public, if common areas are accessible to guests and the public.
-Usually, the duty owed is to keep the common areas in a habitable and safe condition, such as by ensuring railings are secure, doors work properly, and that there are generally no dangerous conditions such as loose live wires or broken stairs.
+A landlord generally has a duty to not only their tenants, but also tenants' guests and potentially the public if common areas are accessible to them.
+Usually, the duty is to keep the common areas in a habitable and safe condition, such as ensuring railings are secure, doors work properly, and there are generally no dangerous conditions such as loose live wires or broken stairs.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.